envite-consulting/camunda-carbon-reductor/README.md

 # 🚀Getting Started

+We provide the Carbon Reductor for Camunda Platform 7 and 8:

+## Camunda 8

 To start the Camunda 8 Connector have a look at the specific [README](./camunda-carbon-reductor-c8/README.md).

+## Camunda 7

+To start the Camunda 7 External Task Worker have a look at the specific [README](./camunda-carbon-reductor-c7/README.md).

 # 📈Reporting Carbon Reduction via Camunda Optimize